-The perennial start-up story: get the most out of the few scarce resources available.
+The perennial start-up story: getting the most out of the scarce resources available.

-To succeed, the savvy entrepreneur deploys her limited assets to: assemble the right team; complete a representative MVP; attract investors; negotiate with distributors; promote the business… and more.
+To succeed, the savvy entrepreneur deploys their limited assets to assemble the right team, complete a MVP, attract investors, negotiate with distributors, promote the business, and much more.

 With so much focus on resource efficiency, the value of patents is often overlooked.

-True: a patent may not provide returns on Day 1.
-There are risks to filing.
-But in many situations– and increasingly with the market shift toward services – the patent may represent most of a company’s value.
+True, a patent may not provide returns from day one, and there are risks to filing.
+In many situations, however, a patent may represent most of a company’s value.

 A patent provides a 20-year monopoly on the claimed invention, which allows a start-up time to recoup investment costs in the invention.